 Bait Box Intervention Study (BBI): The goal of this study was to investigate whether tickborne diseases can be prevented with the use of commercially available, SELECT TCS Tick Control System bait boxes, a rodent-targeted method of tick control.
 Results for this project were published in 2021.

 Knowledge, Attitudes, and Behavior Study (KAB): The goal of this study was to evaluate knowledge of tickborne diseases and risk perception, along with knowledge, attitudes, and behaviors regarding tick bite and tickborne disease prevention among persons living in selected areas of CT and MD.
-This study was conducted along with CDC and the Maryland EIP site.
 Results for this project were published in 2019.